Code-Institute-Submissions/GRHUGHES-Portfolio/README.md

 #### Colour Scheme

-- Three different shades of blue and mono colours.
+- Shades of blue are used for the navbar text, heading text and buttons.
+White boxes form the areas of content with primarily black text and sit on top a black background for the whole website.
+Bright orange provides the accent and outlines.

 #### Typography

-- Michroma and Roboto are the main fonts used throughout the whole website with Sans Serif as the fallback font if for some reason the main fonts can't be imported into the site correctly.
+- Michroma and Roboto are the main fonts used throughout the website, with Sans Serif as the fallback font if for some reason the main fonts can't be imported into the site correctly.
 Both of these fonts are very popular in the developer world and are also very easy to read, so they are both attractive and appropriate.
-Michroma is used for my headings and menus, and Roboto is used for the remaining content.
+Michroma is used for the larger headings and menus, and Roboto is used for the remaining text.

 #### Imagery

+- I decided to include large hero images which closely relate to the content of the page they occupy, whilst trying to fit my website's colour scheme.
+These combine with the fonts and colours to produce a modern and attractive looking design.

 ### Strategy